 It is likely that UK ports, particularly Dover, will experience significant congestion in the short term if no deal can be agreed between the UK and the EU.
 This will likely lead to delays and lengthier transit times.

-As an Authorised Economic Operator (AEO), Tudor International Freight will continue to monitor the situation closely over the coming months and will provide updates, guidance and advice where possible.
+As an Authorised Economic Operator (AEO), Tudor International Freight will continue to monitor the situation closely and will provide updates, guidance and advice where possible.

 Should you require any further information, feel free to contact the Tudor International Freight team.